ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 The first step towards FastBoot support is ensuring that your addon doesn't cause the app to crash when it is run in Node.
-You can verify this by adding your addon to a new Ember app, adding the FastBoot addon, and running the FastBoot server with `ember fastboot`.
+You can verify this by adding your addon to a new Ember app, adding the FastBoot addon, and running the FastBoot server with `ember serve` (provided your app is running `ember-cli` 2.12.0 and above).

 If that process results in an error and the server crashing, you know that your addon is trying to do something that may work in the browser